rubiin/url-minify/README.md

 # USAGE

-Currently 4 free providers are supported
+Currently 6 providers are supported

 ```ts
 import minify from 'url-minify';